Trying to decide which one of these mics you should get?

-The bidirectional polar pattern allows the recording of sounds from two directions simultaneously.
+The bidirectional pattern allows the recording of sounds from two directions simultaneously.
 This makes it ideal for recording conversations, as in a podcast interview between multiple people.

 Finally, as its name suggests, the omnidirectional pattern allows the picking up of sounds from all directions.

 This mode can be used to record ambient sounds and background noises when required.

 Naturally, with so many polar patterns, the Blue Yeti becomes one of the best recording versatility choices.

 While you probably won’t need all these modes, it’s still excellent to have so many choices.

 The AT2020 certainly has better sound isolation properties, which is expected since it’s a condenser mic.
 This means you’d be best off using it indoors in a closed environment setting where the ambient/background noise can be controlled.

 From the above, it can be safely said that the Blue Yeti is the winner in this category.

 It offers more patterns, but it also handles ambient noise better than the AT2020.
 Plus, it also has better clarity and sound output, making it suitable for a wide range of uses.

 The frequency response is a good measure of the sound capturing ability of the mic, and most condenser mics come with a 20Hz to 20KHz frequency response range.